-Lawrence Berkeley National Laboratory hosted a webinar on May 31st, 2017, entitled "Regulatory Incentives and Disincentives for Utility Investments in Grid Modernization."
+Lawrence Berkeley National Laboratory hosted a webinar on May 31st, 2017, titled "Regulatory Incentives and Disincentives for Utility Investments in Grid Modernization."
 To view a video of the recording, click here.

 Electric power is America's most capital-intensive industry, with more than $100 billion invested each year in energy infrastructure.
 Investment needs are likely to grow as electric utilities make power systems more reliable and resilient, deploy advanced digital technologies, and facilitate new services to meet some consumers' expectations for greater choice and control.

 But do current regulatory approaches provide the appropriate incentives for grid modernization investments?
 This report presents three perspectives:

 - Financial analyst Steve Kihm begins by explaining that any major investor-owned electric utility that wants to raise capital today can do so at a reasonable cost.
 The question is whether utility managers want to raise capital for grid modernization.
 Specifically, they look for investments that create the most value for their existing shareholders.
 In cases where grid modernization investments are not the best choice in terms of shareholder value, Kihm describes shareholder incentive mechanisms that regulators could consider to encourage such investments when they are in the public interest.